 The cactus hunt runs from the Saturday when you arrive, this year October 18th, and ends when you leave Sunday by 11 a.m.
 I arrived and was all settled in by 2:30.
 Accommodations were rustic, as is appropriate for a hunting camp, but comfortable and convenient.

 I met up with Claude Townsend and his wife Eula from the San Antonio Cactus and Xerophyte Society, who told me about the trip, and a few others who have taken the adventure before.
-Since Ernie Akers, Lorraine Pia, and Mary Garsjo knew where they were going and graciously let me tag along, I followed them in my car and it didn’t take long to realize this was not the best choice of vehicle for tracking down cactus!
+Since Ernie Akers, Lorraine Pia, and Marie Garsjo knew where they were going and graciously let me tag along, I followed them in my car and it didn’t take long to realize this was not the best choice of vehicle for tracking down cactus!
 But we found some cactus after we tumbled over lots of rocks on the very basic road.
 Like this clump of Echinocereus enneacanthus-at least that’s what I think it is- a strawberry hedgehog that is new to me.
 And went home with me.

 We found several Epithelantha micromeris, usually smaller and harder to spot than this one.